-On October 19th, two classes of teacher candidates arrived at the school and were warmly welcomed by Principal Marie Lardino who answered many questions – about her background and how she founded the school, about her global education philosophy and style of leadership, about the teachers’ and students’ strengths, hiring practices, and parent involvement at VIS.
+Two classes of teacher candidates arrived at the school and were warmly welcomed by Founder and Director Marie Lardino who answered many questions – about her background and how she founded the school, about her philosophy and style of leadership, about the teachers’ and students’ strengths, hiring practices, and parent involvement at VIS.
 We were then given a tour of the school, and immediately after that, the groups set up in five different classrooms, with one teacher candidate teaching the lesson while the rest observed, along with a VIS teacher in each classroom.
 Afterwards, each teacher candidate group went off and debriefed the experience, revised the lesson, and then continued to work together to write a report.
 This process was repeated in the afternoon when a second group of 25 teacher candidates arrived to teach – mathematics in the morning and language in the afternoon – all with a focus on social justice, relevance to students’ lives, and making a difference.

 While the teacher candidates were setting up for their afternoon lessons, we met with the VIS students and here is a sample of what they said: